GAN-NINGCHANG/DSops-GHG-Caculator/README.md

 The GHG Emission Calculator operates through a streamlined, three-step process:

 1. Data Input

-Users Provide Building Information
-Enter basic building information, which are critical for accurate emissions calculation.
+Users Provide basic building information, which are critical for accurate emissions calculation.

 2. Processing and Analysis
-Algorithm Estimates GHG Emissions
 Our model processes the data, applying machine learning techniques and historical data trends to calculate a reliable estimate of GHG emissions.

-3. Results and Recommendations
+3. Results and Emissions Breakdown
-Emissions Breakdown and Efficiency Tips
 View your building’s estimated carbon footprint, segmented by sources.
 Get insights to make improvements.

 These inputs are processed to estimate the carbon footprint, allowing users to see potential areas for energy efficiency improvements.